apache/druid/docs/tutorials/tutorial-query.md

 The Druid console includes a view that makes it easier to buid and test queries, and view their results.

-1. Start up the Druid cluster, if not already running, and open the console in your web browser.
+1. Start up the Druid cluster, if it's not already running, and open the Druid console in your web browser.

 2. Click **Query** from the header to open the Query view: